ctrlplusb/easy-peasy/README.md

 #### Accessing state directly via the store

-You can access your store's state using the `getState` API of the Redux store.
+You can access your store's state using the `getState` API of the store.

 ```javascript
 store.getState().todos.items;